-Flu occurs every year and most people usually recover within a week, but for some, the disease can be dangerous and increase the risk of developing more serious illnesses.
+Flu occurs every year and most people usually recover within a week or so, but for some, the disease can be dangerous and increase the risk of developing more serious illnesses.
 In the worst cases, flu can result in a stay in the hospital or even death.

 Flu can affect anyone, but some people are more susceptible to the effects of flu.
-Keep your guard up against flu with the flu vaccine.
-The flu jab is free for everyone who is at increased risk including:
+The flu vaccine is given free on the NHS to people who:

 What about children?

-The nasal vaccine contains a highly processed form of porcine gelatine.
+The nasal spray contains small traces of a highly processed form of porcine gelatine.
 The gelatine helps to keep the vaccine viruses stable.
-Find out more about vaccines with porcine gelatine on the Gov.UK website.

 When and where to get the flu jab?